arbakaydemir/PySparkCommands/README.md

 *    df.select('*').show(): It selects all columns from DataFrame, and show() is used to display the result.
 *    df.select(["country"]).show(): In this one, there is one difference from df.select("column1").
 Columns are provided as list.
 *    df.select(["country", "density_per_square_km"]).show(): In this one, there are two difference from df.select("column1").
 Columns are provided as lists and multiple columns are selected.
+*    df.select(df["country"],df["density_per_square_km"]+1000).show(): It selects country column, then creates another column by adding 1000 to the values in the "density_per_square_km".
+*    df.select(df["country"],(df["population"] > 100000000).alias("is_population_greater_than_100M")).show(): This will select country column along wit population column with the values over 100000000.
+At the end this shows boolean values in new column.
+*    df.select(col("country"), (col("population") > 100000000).alias("is_population_greater_than_100M")).show(): This is similar to previous exmaple however this uses col function from pyspark.sql.functions to refer the columns.
+The col function is often used for better readability and to avoid potential issues with column names that contain spaces or special characters.
+At the end this shows boolean values in new column.
+*    Select is different than filter, because filter is focusing on values in dataframe as whole.
+With select function, we choose a specific column and seperate it from dataframe.

 ```python
 df.drop("density_per_square_km")